exadel-inc/esl/CONTRIBUTING.md

 - Make sure your commits correspond to the project [commit convention](docs/COMMIT_CONVENTION.md).
 - Make sure that all tests and linter checks are passed
-- Create a pull request from your fork branch to the original esl repository.
+- Create a pull request from your fork branch to the original ESL repository.
   _**It's strongly recommended to use `main-beta` branch as a target**_.
   Please rely on ESL maintainer to rebase PR if it's approved to be merged to the `main` (for the very next ESL version) or to be moved under the proper project's "epic".